 The PATH Terminal [updated Jan.
 '05]

 Then there's the proposed PATH terminal, designed by Spanish architect Santiago Calatrava.
 Its aboveground structure looks like a Stegosaurus on growth hormones but will at least allow light down to the rabbit warren of tunnels connecting the proposed shopping mall and transit hub, where the "little people", who don't take limousines, will be scurrying underground for many more generations.
 Press illustrations of the Calatrava "greenhouse" carefully play down or airbrush out the new road and highway intrusions on the WTC site.
-When you study photos of the steel-and-glass concourse roof of the old Penn Station, torn down in 1963, what impresses you, besides the beauty, is the regularity and symmetry of the design, which is supposed to correlate with riding transit: ie, regular schedules, a sense of order, and above all, sturdy form.
-Do the new designs and the perpetually falling look of the proposed funhouse-style buildings suggest any of that?
+When you study photos of the steel-and-glass concourse roof of the old Penn Station, torn down in 1963, what impresses you, besides the beauty, is the regularity and symmetry of the design, which is supposed to correlate with riding the trains: ie, regular schedules, on-time performance, a sense of order, and above all, sturdy form.
+Do the clownish new designs and the perpetually falling look of the proposed funhouse-style buildings suggest any of that?

 Meanwhile, the Port Authority took over 3 years, and a fortune, to build the replacement PATH terminal, a few-thousand foot loop of track and plain-jane platforms at the very bottom of the 'bathtub', the layout of which was understood to be temporary.
 Now the terminal is described in the Dec.
 16 '04 Dunlap article as the "fixed element", the dictator of everything to come, delivering the coup-de-grace to the concept of connecting PATH tracks to the NYC transit system literally just a few feet away!
 Is the NY Times deliberately protecting these jealously guarded transit fiefdoms at the expense of the riding public?